MSLNZ/GTC/docs/API/straight_line_functions.rst

     x1=4.91327913279133, u=0.32203556012891

-This result includes components of uncertainty for the estimates of slope and intercept.
+This uncertain number has components of uncertainty for the estimates of slope and intercept.
+So the combined uncertainty takes account of uncertainty in the parameter estimates for the calibration curve, and correlation between them.

 Forward evaluation: an additional `x` value
 -------------------------------------------

-The regression results can also be used to estimate the response :math:`y` to a stimulus :math:`x`.
+The results can also be used to estimate the response :math:`y_2` to a stimulus :math:`x_2`.

 For example, if  :math:`x_2 = 3.5`, and :math:`u(x_2) = 0.2`, we can evaluate an uncertain number for :math:`y_2` as follows ::